 In their time, the Romans, Arabs, Ottoman Turks and French realised its strategic significance, making it a hub for control over the region.

 French colonial rule ended in 1956, and Tunisia was led for three decades by Habib Bourguiba, who advanced secular ideas.
 These included emancipation for women - women's rights in Tunisia are among the most advanced in the Arab world - the abolition of polygamy and compulsory free education.

 Mr Bourguiba insisted on an anti-Islamic fundamentalist line, while increasing his own powers to become a virtual dictator.

 At a glance

 - Politics: Tunisia has been in transition since President Zine al-Abidine Ben Ali was ousted in January 2011.
-The Islamist Ennahda party had to hand over power to an interim government ahead of elections in October 2014, at which secular parties triumphed
+The Islamist Ennahda party had to hand over power to an interim government ahead of elections in late 2014, at which secular parties triumphed

 - Economy: The diverse economy has grown steadily and the slum population has halved, but the world recession has pushed unemployment up in recent years

 - International: Tunisians are estimated to make up the biggest number of foreign fighters in Syria.
 Tunisia has strong ties with the European Union; its peacekeepers have served in several conflict areas